 Guru Killer, Primate Provocateur, Literary Warrior & Liberated Thinker

-Cameron Shayne is a visual, performance and movement artist.
+Cameron Shayne is an acclaimed writer, philosopher, performance and movement artist.
 He is a long time student of Yoga, Martial Arts, Zen Meditation and religious studies.
 He is the founder and director of the Budokon Martial, Yoga, Living Arts University.
 His students include world champion athletes Kerri Walsh and Sugar Ray Leonard, as well as actors and performers such as Courteney Cox, Jennifer Anniston, Meg Ryan and Renee Russo.
 He choreographed fight scenes for Rush Hour 1 & 2 with Chris Tucker and Jackie Chan, and was Charlie Sheen's personal bodyguard.
 He is the founder and creator of the Budokon Yoga style and the Budokon Martial Arts System, with black belts in both Japanese and Korean systems, a brown belt in Gracie Jiujitsu, and a direct student of the legendary Master Rickson Gracie.
 He is a headliner for yoga conferences around the world, including Wanderlust Festival, Germany, Tokyo, and Korea Yoga Conferences, and Yoga Journal Conference.

 Born in 1971, he began training in the Martial Arts and Zen meditation at the age of 12 under the Korean Moo Do Kwon system in which he received his first black belt under Master Paul and Master Dan Harmon.
 At the age of 16 along with his study of martial and zen arts Cameron became conscious of his relationship with food.
 For the next two decades he deepened his study of food as a way to heal the body.
 A life time of concentration on food manifested as the fourth pillar of the Budokon system.
 During this same time he also became very aware of the relationship between food production and the environment.
 His passion to understand the natural cycle of man and food manifested into an in depth study of environmental sustainability, which is the fifth pillar of the Budokon system.